robfairh/arfc.github.io/_posts/2018-04-20-park-ugrad-award.markdown

 Gyu Tae is being recognized for his significant achievements in research as an undergraduate.
 In particular, he led a project to incorporate geospatial information into the Cyclus nuclear fuel cycle simulator.
-This work resulted in results mapping capabilities which will be very valuable in years to come.
+This work resulted in analytical mapping capabilities which will be very valuable in years to come.
 Additionally, Gyu Tae collaborated with other students in incorporating a wealth of data from the IAEA PRIS database into formats appropriate for use in the Cyclus simulator.